 We have been working for over a year to develop operational indoor vertical racks for growing microgreens.
 We kept the technology simple and are continually improving as time moves forward.
-This R&D is now complete; we are moving into the greenhouse and running full operations 12 months a year.

 We have tried growing many types of micro- and mini greens and will continue to expand the selection as we move forward.
 We are always open to suggestions or special requests.
 However, if it is new to us, we need some time to get that plant growth perfect.
 All our greens take between 7–21 days on average, from planting to harvest, so there isn't much downtime and everything is always very fresh.